nxp-pro-support/zephyr-start/readme.md

 3. Run `west update`.

 This may take several minutes to pull in all of the dependencies.
 In this step,  west will look at the manifest and pull down all the dependencies.
 In this case, the dependecies are the vanilla Zephyr repository and our sample modules/library repository.
-It is quite large and can take a few minutes but only has to be initialize once.
+It is quite large and can take several minutes but only has to be initialized once.
 Future calls to west update are much quicker.

 ![zephyr_start](https://github.com/nxp-pro-support/zephyr-start/assets/152433281/8df1b0aa-721d-4895-a4ae-12a2d6c6ff4d)